infor-design/enterprise/README.md

 | --------- | --------- | --------- | --------- | --------- |
 | IE11, Edge| R-1| R-1| R-1| R-1

-## Getting the Code into your project
+## Getting the code into your project

 ### `npm`